 The Myers-Briggs ENFJ (Extroversion, Intuition, Feeling, Judgment) personality type are born leaders, full of spunk, passion, and charm.
 They enjoy reaching out to those in need and inspiring others to achieve their goals, in an effort to make a positive difference in the world.
 They are self-confident that others admire them and want to follow them, which enhance their ability to lead.
 They have a natural inclination to be “the hero.”
 Nothing thrills them more than being the leader, bringing people together and inspiring others with their infectious charisma and enthusiasm.
 The ENFJ personality type finds immense joy and happiness helping other people improve their lives and their communities.
 These individuals want to make the world a better place, and they want others to try to do the same.
 People with an ENFJ personality type are typically genuine and compassionate.
 These individuals are true to their words, and they do not make excuses.

 They are passionate humanitarians, who are rarely afraid to stand up for what is right and just.
 Although they may receive criticism and insults for their beliefs, these do not deter ENFJs from doing what they feel is right.
 These qualities are akin to many important people throughout history, including a number of U.S. presidents.
 These individuals seize any opportunity to lead others toward a brighter, more productive future.
 Whether these people are leaders of businesses, educational institutions, or nations, they strive to lead others to prosperity and success.
+Again, if you want to enhance your personal development, you need a personal development coach.
+We've lined up a 30-min session with a World Class professional for free (Click Here).

 Their ability to communicate effectively with a variety of people is their strongest quality.
 They are adept at getting their message across to the masses.
 However, their enthusiasm may be extreme for some, especially if they perceive an ENFJ as being aggressive.
 Another weakness of an ENFJ is that they can misplace their trust in the wrong people.
 These individuals may also take on the burdens of others, which can lead to personal difficulties.